 Photography by Simon r Leach [www.simonrleach.co.uk]

-Please note that this call is now open and the deadline is 28 February 2014.
+Please note that this call is now closed and will reopen in November for 2015/16 applications.
 This award provides up to three years funding to prospective or mid-study PhD students attending a UK university.
 Please see the Funding page of this website for application forms, Terms and Conditions, etc.

 Mohammad Yasser Darvizeh, Manchester Business School, PhD title: "Dynamic capabilities in new product development and its effect on firms' performance."